Symmetric Group Gauge Theories and Simple Gauge/String Dualities: Symmetric Group Gauge Theories

 We recall that the permutation $\rho$ is the permutation obtained by completing the partial permutation $r$.
 The bilinear form above can be employed to define generalized Hurwitz numbers

-Note that if the support of the partial permutations $r_i$ is $\mathbb{P}_n$, or if they are minimal, the generalized Hurwitz numbers we defined match the standard ones.
+Note that if the partial permutations $r_i$ are minimal, i.e. their supports $d_{r_i}$ contain no inactive colours, or if they are maximal, i.e. their support is $\mathbb{P}_n$, then the generalized Hurwitz numbers we defined match the standard ones.
 In general, they differ by a combinatorial factor.
 We also note that the introduction of the algebra of partial permutations $\curlyA_{\infty}$ displaces the $n$-dependence of the correlation functions from the product to the bilinear form.